michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 <a name="install"></a>
 # 5. Installation Guide

-**Foreword**
+### Foreword
-<br>An active internet connection is required to use this application.
+An active internet connection is required to use this application.

+### APK Version:
-**APK Version:** 1.0
+1.0

-### Software and Hardware Requirements ###
+### Software and Hardware Requirements
-- This application is designed to run on the *Android* mobile operating system and is only compatible with devices running Android *version 5.0 (SDK version 21) or newer*.
+This application is designed to run on the *Android* mobile operating system and is only compatible with devices running Android *version 5.0 (SDK version 21) or newer*.
-- Since the application will be installed on the internal storage of the Android device, some free space will be required.
+Since the application will be installed on the internal storage of the Android device, some free space will be required.
 Installation size is roughly around 6 MB.

-**Installation Preconditions:**
+### Installation Preconditions:
 * An Android device will be required to install the TastyTravel application on.
 This device must have USB debugging enabled.
 * USB debugging is a setting available under the 'Developer Options' menu.
 If you are unfamililar with enabling developer options please read [this](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) article.